UTEP-CS-1/website/staging_labs/5/spec.md

 search_exclude: true
 ---

-# Lab 5: More conditionals and loops
+# Lab 5: Nested loops
 {:.no_toc}

 Its been awhile since we started!
 If you're ready, its time for some more practice!